andrewjohnson8819/project2/README.md

 ImpRevise is a web app that provides users with an ability to create or continue written stories in whatever direction they choose.
-By creating prompts and appendices, users weave their own tales in a community of peers.
+By creating prompts and chapters, users weave their own story in a community of peers.